devkokov/get-chem/README.md

 ## Introduction

-This is a piece of software that I wrote in a weekend for a friend of mine who's doing his PhD in Biology/Chemistry.
-I asked him to write the scientific description below, as he can explain it far better than I can, but the basic idea is that we use brute-force to generate A LOT of cell chemistry designs.
-Then we run a set of WEKA models (not included here) to calculate various predictions for each chemistry design.
-Then we load all predictions in memory and compare them to a set of known chemistry designs by calculating the Euclidean distances between them.
-Everything gets stored in a MySQL database to allow for reporting.
+This piece of software is meant for numerical optimization for low or high-dimensionality problems.
+It generates test cases as inputs, calls WEKA predictive models (Java) to estimate outputs and then compares the mathematical closesness/distance of these outputs comapred to benchmark(s).
+The user can specify the input variables (min/incremeant/max values), WEKA models need to be premade, and outputs are user-specified.
+Once outputs are estimated and benchmark(s) given, all is held in memory to standardise and perform Euclidean distance estimating between the two.
+The software then seeks a MySQL database to store results and report.

 The Feature Scaling method (formula below) is used for normalising the data prior to calculating Euclidean distances.

 ![Feature scaling](https://wikimedia.org/api/rest_v1/media/math/render/svg/358923abc154221bb5022fc329061f6fc4dcc69f)

-#### Scientist's description

 ## Requirements